USA and the UK

 B1 Visa Extension

-If you need more time to carry out your business-related duties, you may apply for a B1 visa extension before your visa expires.
-To do this, you will need to submit an I-539 Form (Application to Extend/Change Nonimmigrant Status).
+If you need more time to carry out these business-related duties, you may apply for a B1 visa extension.
+You must do this before your visa expires.
+You will need to submit an I-539 Form (Application to Extend/Change Nonimmigrant Status).

 B1 Visa Fees